 Make sure you check any rules or legislation regarding catching different breeds of fish as they can be seasonal as well.
 You’ll need some of the healthy protein in fish so practice your fishing skills.

 Dull tools in the middle of an important project can be frustrating.
 Add sharpening cuttings tools to your list of homesteading skills.

 I’ve seen men and women alike wrestle with fish while they are cleaning them.
 If you plan to be a homesteader, know your way with fish.

-Just in case there is an accident on the homestead, you should always be prepared (especially if you live out in the boonies like I do).
-Knowing first aid and CPR is truly one essential homesteading skill.
+In case there is an accident on the homestead, you should always be prepared (especially if you live out in the boonies like I do).
+Knowing first aid and CPR is truly one of the essential survival skills.